-§48.38 a.
+§52.38 a.
 Definition

-Many offenses, both minor and serious, are held to be crimes involving moral turpitude and carry serious immigration consequences concerning inadmissibility (8 USC 1182(a)(2)(A), deportability (8 USC 1227(a)(2)(A)(i)), and establishing good moral character (8 USC 1101(f)(3)).
-See 48.39.
+Many offenses, both minor and serious, are held to be crimes involving moral turpitude and carry serious immigration consequences concerning inadmissibility (8 USC §1182(a)(2)(A)), deportability (8 USC §1227(a)(2)(A)(i)), and establishing good moral character (8 USC §1101(f)(3)).
+See §52.39.
 The term "crime of moral turpitude" (sometimes called a "turpitudinous" crime) is defined by federal immigration law, and is different from the same term as used in California criminal law to determine whether a witness may be impeached with a prior conviction.

 ▶ Note: This section discusses how to determine whether an offense involves moral turpitude.
 Whether a moral turpitude conviction will cause deportability or inadmissibility depends on the number of moral turpitude convictions, the actual and potential sentence, and the date of commission or conviction of the offense relative to the person's admission to the United States.
-See §48.39.
+See §52.39.

 The term "crime involving moral turpitude" is commonly described in case law by vague terms such as "an act of baseness, vileness, or depravity in the private and social duties owed to society."
 The definition does not depend on whether the offense is classified as a misdemeanor or felony or on the severity of the punishment.
-(However, whether a moral turpitude conviction will bring immigration consequences may depend on such factors; see §48.39.)
-Murder, rape, voluntary manslaughter, robbery, burglary, theft (grand or petty), arson, aggravated forms of assault, and forgery have consistently been held to involve moral turpitude.
+(However, whether a particular moral turpitude conviction will bring immigration consequences may depend on such factors; see §52.39.)
+On one hand, murder, rape, voluntary manslaughter, robbery, burglary, theft (grand or petty), arson, aggravated forms of assault, and forgery have consistently been held to involve moral turpitude.
 On the other hand, involuntary manslaughter, simple assault or battery, and driving under the influence (at least when no injury occurs) have not.
-For further discussion, see Brady, California Criminal Law and Immigration §4.9 (2002).
+For further discussion, see chart at www.ilrc.org/criminal.html, and sources listed in §52.40.

 A crime is decided to be one of moral turpitude by case law of the Board of Immigration Appeals (BIA) and United States Courts of Appeals.
 Counsel should consult immigration texts to ascertain whether a particular crime constitutes a crime of moral turpitude.
-See §48.40 for a list of publications.
+See §52.40 for a list of publications.

 Divisible statutes.
-Whether an offense is considered turpitudinous depends on the statutory elements of the code section violated, not on the defendant's individual behavior.
+Whether an offense is considered to be one of moral turpitude depends on the statutory elements of the code section violated, not on the defendant's individual behavior.
 A code section is considered a "divisible statute" if its terms encompass both crimes of moral turpitude and crimes not involving moral turpitude.
-Unless the record of conviction (the indictment, complaint or information, plea or verdict, and the sentence) shows that the defendant was convicted under the turpitudinous portion of the divisible statute, immigration and reviewing courts must rule in favor of the noncitizen.
+When a defendant is convicted under a divisible statute, immigration and reviewing courts must find that the offense of conviction did not involve moral turpitude unless the record of conviction (the indictment, complaint or information, plea or verdict, and the sentence) shows that the defendant was convicted under the portion of the divisible statute that does involve moral turpitude.
 Hamdan v INS (5th Cir 1996) 98 F3d 183 (Louisiana simple kidnap not crime involving moral turpitude because it covered parental nonransom kidnaps, was broader than federal kidnap definition, and record of conviction did not show federal elements); In re C. (BIA 1953) 5 I&N Dec 65, 71.
 When a defendant is convicted under a divisible statute, counsel should attempt to keep the record of conviction clear of information that indicates the conviction was under the portion of the statute involving moral turpitude.
-See §48.26 for more information on divisible statutes.
-See §48.40 for strategy.
+See §52.26 for more information on divisible statutes.
+See §52.40 for strategy.

-§48.39 b.
+§52.39 b.
 Consequences of Conviction or Admission of Crime Involving Moral Turpitude; Remedies

 Deportability.
-A noncitizen is deportable under 8 USC $\frac{1227(a)(2)(A)}{1227(a)(2)(A)}$ if after admission to the United States he or she is convicted of:
+A noncitizen is deportable under 8 USC §1227(a)(2)(A) if, after admission to the United States, he or she is convicted of: